Matthew P Canepa

 About Professor Canepa

-Matthew Canepa (Ph.D.
-University of Chicago) is an historian of art, archaeology and religions.
-His research tends to focus on the intersection of art, ritual and power in the eastern Mediterranean, Persia and the wider Iranian world.
+Matthew P. Canepa (PhD, University of Chicago) is an historian of art, archaeology and religions.
+His research focuses on the intersection of art, ritual and power in the eastern Mediterranean, Persia and the wider Iranian world.

-Professor Canepa is an elected Fellow of the Society of Antiquaries of London, and has been the recipient of numerous research fellowships including from the Getty Research Institute (2013), the American Council of Learned Societies (2009-2010), the Deutsches Archäologisches Institut (2007), and the Council of American Overseas Research Centers (2002-2003).
+Professor Canepa is an elected Fellow of the Society of Antiquaries of London, and has been the recipient of numerous research fellowships including from the Institute for Advanced Study, Princeton and John Simon Guggenheim Memorial Foundation (2015-2016), Getty Research Institute (2013), the American Council of Learned Societies (2009-2010), the Deutsches Archäologisches Institut (2007), and the Council of American Overseas Research Centers (2002-2003).
+In 2016 he lectured as Directeur d'études invité at L’École Pratique des Hautes Études, Paris.
 In fall 2009 he was invited to be the Michaelmas Term visiting Senior Research Fellow at Merton College, University of Oxford.

-For Prospective MA/PhD Students: University of Minnesota is the only graduate program in North America that offers specialized training in the history of art of Persia and the ancient Iranian world from the Hellenistic through the Sasanian eras.
-UMN is currently one of the few art history programs in North America that offers specialized doctoral training in the art and archaeology of the late Roman through early Byzantine Empire, from the Tetrarchy through Justinian.
-If you are considering pursuing graduate work in the art, architecture and archaeology of the ancient to early Medieval Mediterranean or Western Asia, contact me via email to inform me of your interest, background and potential research topics.
-In addition to the Mediterranean and Western Asia, University of Minnesota's graduate program offers faculty strengths in the art, architecture and urbanism of Central, South and East Asia.
+University of Minnesota's doctoral program in Art History is one of the few in the world that offers specialized training in the art and archaeological history of Persia and the ancient Iranian world encompassing the Hellenistic through Sasanian periods as well as the larger late antique Mediterranean.
+If you are considering pursuing graduate work in these areas, contact me via email to inform me of your background and future interests.
+University of Minnesota's graduate program offers faculty strengths in the art, architecture and urbanism of Central, South and East Asia.
 These fields of study are supported by UMN's vibrant programs in Classical and Near Eastern Studies, Anthropological Archaeology, Medieval Studies, and Religious Studies as well as Art History faculty resources in Asian and Islamic Art.
+In addition, UMN hosts the Consortium for the Study of the Premodern World, which was established with an initial $600,000 grant from the Andrew W. Mellon Foundation to promote research and teaching in global premodern studies.
+It is in a period of rapid expansion as a central resource for integrated, multidisciplinary research and graduate work in Global Premodern Studies at the University of Minnesota.

 - Art and Archaeology of Persia and the Ancient Iranian World